therealmariolaurianti/NvidiaDisplayController/README.md

 * Save these settings as a profile to easily switch between different configurations.

-* Set a profile as the default so it will automatically apply each time the program is opened.
+* Set a profile as the default so no need to select each time.

 * Optionally, set the default profiles to apply on all monitors at start across all displays.